 Introduced in 1954 and originally 3¼ inches wide.

 A chewy fruit candy which had two colours per flavour (an outside colour and a colour hidden underneath).
 For example, the watermelon flavour was green with pink inside

-An obvious copy of Tic-Tacs, but with the box in a “landscape” orientation.
-Also in Orange, Cherry, and Grape.
+Made by Dentyne, these were an obvious copy of Tic-Tacs, but with the box in a “landscape” orientation.
+Besides “Regular” they also came in Orange, Cherry, Lemon & Lime and Grape.

 FOX’S GLACIER MINTS